Nigeria coronavirus: Buhari says lives, livelihoods are priority; cases hit 323 | Africanews

 “I would love to go on a 5G for hours if they roll it out but it’s important that all its health risks be understood and where there are challenges, it should be fixed.
 If there are health risks, they should be fixed.
 We want to go on extraordinary technology but we must also consider all the health implications.
 That’s my point.”

-Local news outlets reported of crime surge in two states, Lagos and Ogun – who are under a federal lockdown related to coronavirus.
-The criminals are said to have broken into shops and some houses in Alimosho and Ifako-Ijaiye local government areas of Lagos state on Saturday.
+Local news outlets reported of crime surge in two states, Lagos and Ogun – which are under a federal lockdown related to coronavirus.
+The criminals are said to have broken into shops and some houses in two local government areas of Lagos state on Saturday.

-They they looted shops and robbed residents of their belongings.
+They looted shops and robbed residents of their belongings.
 Some witnesses said the incident happened in broad daylight as shops with food items were part of their targets.

 Bala Elkana, Lagos police spokesperson, confirmed the incident stressing that the criminals had wanted to take advantage of the lockdown to carry out their crime but that the police deployed in the state were ready for them.